Do You Shampoo After Bleach?

 If you’re following up with a color or a toner on your bleached hair, you will likely have to wash out the toner with shampoo.

-Colors and toners make it possible for you to go from “bleach blonde” to various shades of blonde or fun colors like pink, lavender, and grey.
+Colors and toners enable you to transition from “bleach blonde” to various shades of blonde or fun colors like pink, lavender, and grey.

-A toner can remove some of the bleachy brass that’s left in your hair after bleaching, especially if you had dark hair to begin with.
+A toner can remove some of the bleached brass that’s left in your hair after bleaching, especially if you had dark hair to begin with.

 What Shampoo Should You Use After Bleaching?

-Whether you’re shampooing your hair immediately after applying toner or waiting 48 hours after bleaching, you should try to use a gentle shampoo.
+Whether you’re shampooing your hair immediately after applying toner or waiting 48 hours after bleaching, it’s best to use a gentle shampoo.

-Any hair that has been bleached is more vulnerable to the harsh chemicals that are often found in shampoos.
+Any hair that has been bleached is more susceptible to the harsh chemicals often found in shampoos.

 Gentle shampoos will be: